 We will only collect personal information (including health information) about you and those people insured under your policy to provide, manage and administer our products and services to you and to operate an efficient and sustainable business.
 We are required to collect and maintain certain information about you and those on your policy to comply with the Private Health Insurance Act 2007 (Cth) and related legislation.
 We may also collect personal and health information about you from health service providers for the purposes of administering or verifying any claim.

 We may disclose your personal information to our related entities and bodies corporate, or to third parties such as healthcare providers, government and regulatory bodies, other private health insurers and any persons or entities engaged by us or acting on our behalf.
-If you are the policyholder, you’re responsible for ensuring that each person on your policy is aware that we collect, use and disclose their personal information as set out here and in our Information Handling Policy.
+If you are the member, you’re responsible for ensuring that each person on your policy is aware that we collect, use and disclose their personal information as set out here and in our Information Handling Policy.

 Each person on a policy aged 17 or over may complete a ‘Keeping it confidential’ form to specify who should receive information about their health claims.
 You are entitled to reasonable access to your personal information.